chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 ## Introduction {#introduction-en}

 The CIDOC CRM ontology is widely used by the heritage community for the exchange and integration of museum collection datasets and specifications.
-It is the standard used by many heritage organizations, including the Canadian Heritage Information Network (CHIN), for the development of a semantic data model for Canadian collections.
+It is the standard used by many heritage organizations, including the Canadian Heritage Information Network (CHIN), for the development of a semantic data model for collections.

 Currently, the CIDOC CRM is developed and maintained exclusively in English by the CRM Special Interest Group (SIG), a subgroup of the International Council of Museums (ICOM).
 However, for many organizations, the reuse of French semantic content depends largely on the availability of an up-to-date, reusable translated version of the CIDOC CRM.